Growing lettuce is the best way to have really fresh-greens daily.

-It's as easy as pudding 'n pie.
-Prepare just one yard of garden thoroughly, plant the seeds, water, wait a month, and then enjoy for month after month.
-Really, what could be easier?
-Even in small window box, but like all vegetables they do like sun.
+It is as easy as pudding and pie.
+Prepare just one yard of garden thoroughly, plant the seeds, and water; wait about five-weeks, and then enjoy a few leaves every day for months.
+Really, what could be simpler?

-Update: We've just reaped our first few lettuce leaves.
-Time to plant the next row of seeds...
+We have just reaped our first few lettuce-leaves.
+It is time to plant the next row of seeds.

-We've had half a dozen varieties growing in our garden this summer, but this butterhead lettuce by Kirchoff is my favourite.
+We have had half a dozen varieties growing in our garden this summer, but this butterhead-lettuce by Kirchoff is my favourite.
 There are enough seeds in the little R15 packet, one dollar, to supply the local supermarket.

-Half a watering can in hot weather is vital; the leaves become tough if they dry out.
-In part, it's that water that they carry with them into your bowels that helps prevent the great misery, by the way.
-There are just so many benefits from fresh greens on the table every day; an easy stool is just one of them.
+Half a can in hot weather is vital; the leaves become tough if they dry out.
+In part, it is that water that they carry with them into your bowels that helps prevent the great misery, by the way.
+There are just so many benefits from fresh greens on the table every day; an easy-stool is just one of them.

-The seeds are very small, so you need to till the ground really thoroughly.
-Only a yard long.
+The seeds are very small, so you need to till the ground really thoroughly; only a yard long.
 This is where all that hard work with your compact compost tumbler or your own pile really comes into its own.
-They are heavy feeders, and if you want healthy leaves for your lettuce salad recipes, make your own or buy in some well rotted compost.
+They are heavy feeders, and if you want healthy leaves for your lettuce salad recipes, make your own or buy in some well-rotted humus.

-Identify a one metre long piece of ground; that's all you need!
+Identify a one-metre long piece of ground; that is all you need.

-This is the yard I've chosen, right next to the lettuce that are now beginning to bolt (and get bitter).
-A good sunny spot.
+This is the yard I have chosen, right next to the lettuce that are now beginning to bolt (and get bitter); it's a good sunny spot.

-Here's my compost pile.
-It's well rotted as you can see; in fact good compost is barely different in looks to ordinary soil.
+Here is my humus, work it in thoroughly.
+It is well-rotted as you can see; in fact good compost is barely different in looks to ordinary soil.
 A couple spadefuls is all you need.
-Starting your own compost pile is hard work, unlike growing lettuce, but sooooo rewarding.

 Here are two spadefuls.
 Now fork it in thoroughly.

-Lettuce seeds are very tiny, so break the clods down thoroughly with the garden fork.
-Drill in a line about half an inch deep, sprinkle the seeds very sparingly, cover and gently compact the soil.
+Lettuce-seeds are very tiny, so break the clods down thoroughly with the garden fork.
+Drill in a line about half an inch deep, sprinkle them very sparingly, cover and gently compact the soil.

-Some gardening authorities advocate transplanting the seedlings to a larger bed.
-Frankly I couldn't be bothered.
-It's a lot of schlepp, and transplanting really sets them back.
+Some gardening authorities advocate transplanting the seedlings to a larger-bed.
+Frankly I could not be bothered.
+It is a lot of schlepp, and transplanting really sets them back.

-You might want to transplant out a few if you've sowed the seed too thickly.
-But I prefer to spread them thinly, and just sow another yard long bed in a few weeks time.
+You might want to transplant out a few if you have sowed the seed too thickly.
+But I prefer to spread them thinly, and just sow another yard-long bed in a few weeks' time.

-This year we've had a new troublesome development, not that we are going back; the addition of chickens to our garden has provided a wonderful supply of omega 3 rich golden orange eggs.
-But the birds scratch out the baby seedlings.
+This year we have had a new troublesome development, not that we are going back; the addition of chickens to our garden has provided a wonderful supply of omega 3 rich golden-orange yolked eggs.
+But the birds scratch out the baby seedlings given half a chance.

-We either keep them firmly in the chicken tractor, or the latest thought is to divide the garden in two with a fence; they don't eat the seedlings, just scratch them out.
+We either keep them firmly in the chicken tractor, or the latest thought is to divide the garden in two with a fence; they do not seem to eat the seedlings, just scratch them out in search of worms.
 Once mature they take much less interest than in kale and broccoli; they particularly love the dark-green leafy veggies.

-So it's pole beans in the main in our garden.
-It's lovely to have these little challenges along the way, and to share them with you; you'll have your own struggles.
-It's all on the summer vegetable garden menu.
+So it is pole beans in the main in our garden.
+It is lovely to have these little challenges along the way, and to share them with you; you will have your own struggles.
+It is all on the summer vegetable garden menu.

 These are the plants I sowed three months ago.
-They are bolting as you can see, but we've had fresh lettuce every day for over two months from this one-yard row.
+They are bolting as you can see, but we have had fresh lettuce every day from this one-yard row.

 High folate levels will improve your children's school performance; growing lettuce is the way to start.